merantix-momentum/squirrel-core/docs/advanced/iterstream.rst

     multiply 10 to 1

-In the example above we show how Composables are chained.
-We also call this chain of Composables a *stream*.
-We can see from the examples that the transformations are executed lazily, that is the transformation is only executed when the iterator fetches the next item.
+In the example above we see how `Composable`s are chained.
+We also call this chain of `Composable`s a *stream*.
+The executions are done lazily, that is the transformation is only executed when the iterator fetches the next item.

 Custom Composable
 --------------------